wskwellness/jkw-guide/docs/faq.md

 <details>
 <summary>Do I need to include a cover page?</summary>

 Yes, all submissions must include a separate cover page with the required information.
-Please use the [Cover Page Template](http://www.wskw.org/wp-content/uploads/2023/05/APA-7th-edition-template-cover-jkw.docx).
+Please use the [Download Cover Page Template](/files/APA-7th-edition-template-cover-jkw.docx).
 </details>

 <details>